 The final step is to make sure that the sentinel binary is available on the PATH.
 See this page for instructions on setting the PATH on Linux and Mac.
 This page contains instructions for setting the PATH on Windows.

 Verifying the Installation

-After installing Sentinel Simulator, verify the installation was successful by opening a new terminal session and checking that the
+After installing Sentinel CLI, verify the installation was successful by opening a new terminal session and checking that the

 sentinel binary is available.
 By executing